oxygenxml/oxygen-batch-converter-addon/README.md

 ## Installation

-The add-on is compatible with Oxygen XML Editor (or XML Author) version 19.1.
+The add-on is compatible with Oxygen XML Editor (or XML Author) version 19.1 or newer.

 You can install the add-on by using Oxygen's add-ons support.
 In Oxygen, go to Help->Install new add-ons... and use this add-on repository URL: